Basis-Theory/docs/source/includes/api-reference/_token_associations.md

 # Token Associations

 Token associations allow you to associate any two tokens, of any type, together.
-This allows you to create parent-child relationships between tokens and do token traversal between tokens.
+This allows you to create parent-child relationships between tokens and traverse between tokens.

 ## Create Token Association